freenerd/mccabe-cyclomatic/README.md

 - **if** is of [IfStmt](http://golang.org/pkg/go/ast/#IfStmt) type.
 An *else if* is of [IfStmt](http://golang.org/pkg/go/ast/#IfStmt) type as well.
 An *else* clause does not add cyclomatic complexity.
 - **for** is either of [ForStmt](http://golang.org/pkg/go/ast/#ForStmt) type or of [RangeStmt](http://golang.org/pkg/go/ast/#RangeStmt) type.
 - **switch** might either be an expression switch or a type switch.
 In both cases, the number of code execution branches to be executed is determined by the number of case statements [CaseClause](http://golang.org/pkg/go/ast/#CaseClause).
-Therefore, we only count each [CaseClause](http://golang.org/pkg/go/ast/#CaseClause).
+Therefore, we only count each [CaseClause](http://golang.org/pkg/go/ast/#CaseClause). *default* clauses do not add to cyclomatic complexity.
-- **select** is similar to *switch*, in that it's code execution branches are determined by the number of case statements [CaseClause](http://golang.org/pkg/go/ast/#CaseClause).
+- **select** is similar to *switch*, in that its code execution branches are determined by the number of case statements, but of type [CommClause](http://golang.org/pkg/go/ast/#CommClause). *default* clauses do not add to cyclomatic complexity.

 We end up with the list of the following ast node types, that determine a new code execution branch: